 Any opinions expressed in this article do not necessarily reflect those of the team.

-The Washington Football Team is back on the road to play the Atlanta Falcons hoping to get back to .500.
-Here are three keys to the matchup, presented by Van Metre.
+The Washington Football Team is heading into the New Year with a home matchup against the Philadelphia Eagles, its fourth straight NFC East game.
+Here are three keys to the game, presented by Van Metre.

 1. Stop the run.

 It's an obvious statement, but it needs to be said: Washington must have a better response for the best rushing attack in the NFL in order to come away with a win.

 The trio of Miles Sanders, Jordan Howard and Jalen Hurts tore through the Washington defense in the 27-17 Week 15 game with a combined total of 238 yards -- the most allowed by an opponent in four year.
 It was a deep cut to a unit that had normally been exceptional defending the run.
 Despite going down 10-0 in the first quarter, the Eagles, which has rushed for at least 125 yards in nine straight games, continued to rely on its ground game and finished with a 5.8-yard average on 41 carries.